IBM/ibm-generative-ai/documentation/source/index.rst

     :hidden:

     Getting Started <getting_started>
+    V3 Migration Guide <v3_migration_guide>
     V2 Migration Guide <v2_migration_guide>
     Examples <rst_source/examples>
     FAQ <faq>
     Changelog <changelog>

+.. admonition:: Migration to V3
+   :class: tip

+   We recently updated the SDK with improved moderations and schemas.
+See the :doc:`V3 Migration Guide <v3_migration_guide>`.

 .. admonition:: Migration to V2
    :class: tip

-   We recently rewrote nearly the whole SDK to be faster and more reliable and would bring you all the latest features available on the API.
-To easily migrate, we prepared the :doc:`Migration Guide <v2_migration_guide>`.
+   We rewrote nearly the whole SDK to be faster and more reliable than V1 and would bring you all the latest features available on the API.
+To easily migrate, we prepared the :doc:`V2 Migration Guide <v2_migration_guide>`.

 Top Features
 ------------